ba-st/Superluminal/README.md

 ## Installation

-To load the project in a Pharo image follow this [instructions](docs/how-to/how-to-load-in-pharo.md).
+To load the project in a Pharo image follow these [instructions](docs/how-to/how-to-load-in-pharo.md).

 ## Contributing